Southern Utah Fall Colors

 Mid-October brings peak fall color to areas such as Capitol Reef National Park, the highlands of Escalante, and East Zion.
 Capture the brilliant yellow cottonwoods along the Fremont River.
 Drive the Burr Trail for many impressive viewpoints.
 Hike out to Calf Creek Falls and see a dazzling array of colors.
 Drive through East Zion and explore the Pine Creek drainage.
 Get a permit and hike the Narrows top-down for an explosion of red and orange maples.
 The options are endless.
-Due to client demand, we have added a mid-October Fall Color Workshop for 2018 and we just have a couple spots left.
-We have permits to guide in all these areas and beyond.
 Contact Us in advance of your travel dates and we’ll setup the perfect Southern Utah Fall Colors photo tour for you.

 Late October brings autumn displays into the lower canyons.
 This is a great time to venture into the Subway or Orderville Canyons in Zion NP.
 Colors in the Subway will run from late Oct into the first week of November.